Tanasbourne, Oregon: Tanasbourne Mall

 In 1974, construction began on a $6 million shopping mall to be named Tanasbourne Town Center, located on the east side of Northwest 185th adjacent to the Sunset Highway.
 This two-story, 152000 sqft mall was completed in 1975 by owners Standard Insurance.
 The original tenants included a library, a day care, professional offices and a three-screen movie theater named Town Center Cinemas.

 A TriMet park-and-ride lot was constructed adjacent to the mall.
 Tanasbourne Town Center also had an official alternative name of Tanasbourne Mall, which was commonly used by the public.

 In 1988, plans called for developing a shopping area around the mall that would have more than 1000000 ft2, including the mall.
 The mall would also be renovated as part of the plan that included Standard selling part of their development, including the mall, to Pacific Rim Development Corporation.

 In 1990, a new outdoor shopping center was opened across 185th Avenue from the indoor mall.
 Many of the mall's tenants, such as anchors Safeway and PayLess Drug (now Rite Aid), moved to the newer shopping center, creating vacancies in the enclosed mall.
 The old building was torn down in 1993 and replaced with an outdoor shopping center that includes Target.
 One of that shopping center's original anchors was a 75,000 ft2 Mervyn's, but it closed in 2006, with the space then divided for use by two smaller stores.

 Features

 Tanasbourne sits at 236 ft above sea level.
-Most of the community is within Hillsboro, and that city maintains a police station in the vicinity.
+Most of the community is within the city of Hillsboro, which maintains a police station in the vicinity.
 Hillsboro also has several parks in the area including Evergreen Park, Orchard Park, and Magnolia Park.
 The area is split between the Hillsboro School District and the Beaverton School District.

 The area is a regional shopping hub that includes the Tanasbourne Town Center, Tanasbourne Village, and The Streets of Tanasbourne.
-Besides shopping centers, Tanasbourne is home to large apartment complexes, industrial/commercial parks, and many medical facilities.
+Besides shopping centers, Tanasbourne is home to large apartment complexes, industrial/commercial parks, numerous hotels, and many medical facilities.
 Kaiser Permanente opened a new hospital, Kaiser Westside Medical Center, in the community in August 2013.
-Located in Oregon's Silicon Forest, the area is home to Epson's Portland operation, a Netflix call center, a loan processing center for Bank of America, and OHSU's West Campus.
+Located in Oregon's Silicon Forest, the area is home to Epson's Portland operation, a large Tokyo Electron office, the headquarters for Virginia Garcia Memorial Health Center, a complex housing offices for Standard Insurance Company, and OHSU's West Campus.